k173-x/codeit/README.md

 ## Contributions
-Any type of contributions are welcome to this repo!
-Refer [Contributions](./CONTRIBUTING.md) for more details.
+Any type of contributions are welcome for this repo!
+Refer [Contributions](./CONTRIBUTING.md) to know how to contribute to this repo and more.

 ## Code Of Conduct
 This repo follows the [Contributor Covenant](./CODE_OF_CONDUCT.md) to enforce proper behaviour.
 Refer the doc for more details.